 The reality is that many players struggle with slice, oh yes!
 They don’t grip well, make steep swings into the ball and don’t understand how the hands work in releasing the ‘clutch’.
 Those things vary the type of shot produced, whether high weak or off centre shots.
 Best way to correct slice is to identify the true root of the problem to begin with.
 Once found the correction to the path and plane of travel with the club can be addressed.

 How to correct your slice

 Firstly, you check the driver, as you need to evaluate your equipment.
 You cannot go on a job with faulty or ill-fitted equipment.
 Slicers typically use drivers that are too little loft, as they are reacting to the high weak ball flight.
-Drivers with adjustments can increase loft and move
+Drivers with adjustments can increase loft and move weight.